 General Steps in Divorce Process

 The general steps in the divorce process may vary slightly, depending on the circumstances of the spouses who are getting divorced.
 When a couple has been married for a short time, and there are no kids or debts, the divorce will likely be quicker than a divorce after a couple has been married for a lengthy time, has accumulated property together, and has minor children.
 When a couple can agree about most aspects of the divorce, such as how to divide property and with whom the kids will live, the divorce is also likely to be simpler.
 However, there are many acrimonious relationships that make it much more complicated and stressful to get a divorce.
-At Plog & Stein, our Denver divorce lawyers aim to take some of the stress out of this process, providing professional and zealous advocacy to help you protect the interests of your family and you.General Steps in the Divorce Process
+At Plog & Stein, our Denver divorce attorney aim to take some of the stress out of this process, providing professional and zealous advocacy to help you protect the interests of your family and you.General Steps in the Divorce Process

 The first step in the divorce process is filing for divorce.
 Colorado is a state in which you must state that the marriage is irretrievably broken in order to get a divorce.
 Fault is not included in your initial petition.
 In order to file, your spouse or you must be domiciled in Colorado for a minimum of 91 days.
 In some cases, it may be easy to streamline the divorce process and procedures.
 However, many couples are unable to agree on one or more aspects of the divorce, including child custody, child support, alimony, or property division.